approov/shipfast-api-protection/README.md

 ### ShipRaider Web Interface

-The rogue web service, ShipRaider, was setup by an evil pirate to take advantage of ShipFast customers.
+The rogue web service, ShipRaider, was setup by an evil pirate to help ShipFast drivers take advantage of ShipFast customers gratuities.
 The code can be found in the [server/shipraider-rogue-web](/server/shipraider-rogue-web) folder.

 Each version of the website is served from a different domain: